What is American Sign Language (ASL)?

 Here’s the American Sign Language Alphabet to help you get started in learning ASL:

 Any ASL user knows how crucial being able to fingerspell and understand it in return truly is.
 Fingerspelling is used to spell out words that do not have a sign such as people’s names, countries, cities and brand names.
-When you’re in the early stages of learning and don’t know sign language phrases, sign language alphabet can also bridge the gap between you and the hearing impaired person you need to communicate with.
+When you’re in the early stages of learning and don’t know sign language phrases, the sign language alphabet can bridge the gap between you and the Hard of hearing person you need to communicate with.

 tips for asl fingerspelling